Home / Recipes / poached chicken

 • salt: It is recommended to start by adding a small amount of salt.
 This will allow you to taste the sauce and adjust it as needed, by adding more salt if desired.

-Is boiling chicken the same as poaching?
+Q: Is boiling chicken the same as poaching?

-Boiling and poaching are similar cooking methods, but they are not the same thing.
+A: Boiling and poaching are similar cooking methods, but they are not the same thing.

 Boiling involves submerging food in boiling water and the food is cooked rapidly.
 Poaching, on the other hand, involves cooking food in simmering water at a temperature below the boiling point. and food is cooked gently and slowly, which prevents the chicken from drying out or getting tough.

-How to know chicken is cooked?
+Q: How do you know chicken is cooked?

-The most effective and simple method is the fork test.
+A: The most effective and simple method is the fork test.
 To do the fork test, simply insert a fork into the thickest part of the chicken.
 The juices should run clear.
 If the meat is still raw, the juices will be pink.

 Chicken stir fry

-Pan fried pepper chicken
+Pan-fried pepper chicken

 Here you have it, a simple yet delicious recipe for tender poached chicken.
 It is time to give it a try!
 Gather your ingredients, follow the steps in the recipe, and enjoy the amazing flavors of this dish!